Dispatch/ FleetCaptain – Advice How to Use

 Must indicate actual time for air time using your watch/clock.
 Please indicate time in local time (not Zulu).
 It is Not acceptable to assume 0.2 less.

 Hobbs needs to be consistent with number of digits.
 Example 34.5 and 35.5 (##.#)

-Please note, that the new system will NOT decide a suitable flight based on defects.
-Ex: if ELT is removed, it MAY assign it to a cross country flight.
+Please note, that the new system will NOT decide a suitable flight based on all defects.

 However, the system will provide NOTES and it is up to the PIC to decide whether the aircraft is suitable for their flight.
 Please ensure that you read these notes each and every flight.